PoorvajaSS/HR-Analytics-Analysis-Dashboard---Excel/README.md

 Insights

-1. Overall attrition rate employees of approximately 16.1%.
+1. Overall attrition rate employees of approximately 16.12%.

+2. Most attrition occurs in the first two years of experience working in the company: 59 employees leave in their first year, 27 in their second year.

-2. The highest attrition is among employees aged 26–35 , followed by the 18–25 group .Most attrition occurs in the first two years: 59 employees leave in their first year, 27 in their second year.
+3. The highest attrition is among employees aged 26–35 , followed by the 18–25 group .Most attrition occurs in the first two years: 59 employees leave in their first year, 27 in their second year.

-3. Life Sciences and Medical departments see the highest attrition.
+4. Life Sciences and Medical departments see the highest attrition.

-4. The highest attrition due to job role  is seen in Laboratory Technicians , Sales Executives , and Research Scientists.
+5. The highest attrition due to job role  is seen in Laboratory Technicians , Sales Executives , and Research Scientists.

-5. Employees with the lowest work-life balance with 1 rating and with job satisfaction rating 3 are likely to leave the company.
+6. Employees with the lowest work-life balance with 1 rating and with job satisfaction rating 3 are likely to leave the company.